Slovenia: Police disperse protesters ahead of EU summit | DW | 05.10.2021

 Authorities used horseback units and dogs to control the crowds while a police helicopter flew over downtown Ljubljana.

-It was the third time in weeks that anti-government protesters and police have clashed in Slovenia.
+It was the third time in recent weeks that anti-government protesters and police have clashed in Slovenia.

 Protest organizers moved the demonstration in an effort to gain more media attention from reporters who had arrived to cover the EU summit